What is elder abuse?

 Physical elder abuse is non-accidental use of force against an elderly person that results in physical pain, injury, or impairment.
 Such abuse includes not only physical assaults such as hitting or shoving but the inappropriate use of drugs, restraints, or confinement.

-In emotional or psychological senior abuse, people speak to or treat elderly persons in ways that cause emotional pain or distress.
+In emotional or psychological abuse, people speak to or treat elderly persons in ways that cause emotional pain or distress.

 Verbal forms of emotional elder abuse include